kerfoot/gdac-tools/README.md

 # gdac-tools

-Python tools for searching the IOOS Glider Data Assembly Center and visualizing search results
+Python tools for querying the IOOS Glider Data Assembly Center for data set status  and visualizing search results.

+Detailed documentation available in the [wiki](https://github.com/kerfoot/gdac-tools/wiki).

+Inquires should be sent to kerfoot **at** marine **dot** rutgers **dot** edu.